LGM-30 Minuteman: Edward Hall and solid fuels

 Guidance of an ICBM is based not only on the direction the missile is traveling but the precise instant that thrust is cut off.
 Too much thrust and the warhead will overshoot its target, too little and it will fall short.
 Solids are normally very hard to predict in terms of burn time and their instantaneous thrust during the burn, which made them questionable for the sort of accuracy required to hit a target at intercontinental range.
+This was the main reason they were only being considered for short-range weapons like Honest John, where this effect was not large enough to put the missile outside its intended target area.
+But at longer distances, any initial inaccuracy in thrust cutoff would compound over the long flight time and put it well outside its lethal range.
 While this initially appeared to be an insurmountable problem, it ended up being solved in an almost trivial fashion.
 A series of ports were added inside the rocket nozzle that were opened when the guidance systems called for engine cut-off.
 The reduction in pressure was so abrupt that the remaining fuel broke up and blew out the nozzle without contributing to the thrust.

-The first to use these developments was the US Navy.
-It had been involved in a joint program with the US Army to develop the liquid-fueled PGM-19 Jupiter, but had always been skeptical of the system.
-The Navy felt that liquid fuels were too dangerous to use onboard ships, especially submarines.
+The first to put these developments to use was the US Navy.
+It had been involved in a joint program with the US Army to develop the liquid-fueled PGM-19 Jupiter, but had always been skeptical of that design.
+The Navy felt that liquid fuels were too dangerous to use onboard ships, especially submarines, and began a major effort to improve solid fuel engines.
 Rapid success in the solids development program, combined with Edward Teller's promise of much lighter nuclear warheads during Project Nobska, led the Navy to abandon Jupiter and begin development of their own solid-fuel missile.
 Aerojet's work with Hall was adapted for their UGM-27 Polaris starting in December 1956.